chaoss/grimoirelab-tutorial/before-you-start/supporting-systems.md

 $ sudo apt-get install python3-venv
 ```

 More information about installing Python3 in other platforms is available in [Properly installing Python](http://docs.python-guide.org/en/latest/starting/installation/).
+In addition, you can also check information on [how to install pip](https://pip.pypa.io/en/stable/installing/).

 ### Installing git